unicef/publicgoods-toolkit/policy.md

 As you read through privacy guidelines, consider how the open aspects of your DPG project can help you better understand and build for privacy.
-Recall that areas of “openness” are all points of potential collaboration.
+Recall that areas of "openness" are all points of potential collaboration.
 For example, could collectively drafting documentation help you bring in meaningful participation from marginalized population groups?
 How might an open, user-focused